 The Tax Collection and Management (Scotland) Act 2014 established Revenue Scotland as the operational collection authority.
 Revenue Scotland operates independently of HMRC and administers LBTT (alongside the Scottish Landfill Tax and, from April 2025, the Scottish Aggregates Tax).
 The devolution settlement on property-transfer tax is structurally complete: there is no residual SDLT footprint in Scotland, and Revenue Scotland exercises a full collection-and-management authority rather than acting as an HMRC sub-agency.

 The Scotland Act 2016 went further still, devolving income tax rates and bands (though not income tax allowances) to Scotland.
-Scottish income tax is now collected by HMRC at Scottish rates that differ from the rest of UK; this is relevant for Scottish-resident landlords for income tax on rental income, but does not affect LBTT calculations (LBTT depends on the location of the property, not the residence of the buyer).
+Scottish income tax is now collected by HMRC at Scottish rates that differ from the rest of UK.
+If you are Scottish-resident, that matters for the income tax on your rental profits, but it does not touch your LBTT: LBTT follows where the property sits, not where you live.

 The 2026/27 main residential rate table

-Main residential rates apply where the buyer (and any joint buyer) does not own another dwelling worth £40,000 or more anywhere in the world at the effective date of the transaction.
-The rates are progressive: each band applies to the slice of consideration falling within it.
-The Scottish Budget 2026/27 confirmed that residential rates and bands will be maintained at their current level for the year, with no changes; the table below has been in force since 1 April 2021.
+The main residential rates apply where you (and any joint buyer) do not own another dwelling worth £40,000 or more anywhere in the world at the effective date of the transaction.
+The rates are progressive: each band applies only to the slice of the price falling within it.
+The Scottish Budget 2026/27 confirmed residential rates and bands stay at their current level for the year, and the table below has been in force since 1 April 2021.

 Source: revenue.scot/taxes/land-buildings-transaction-tax/residential-property, in force from 1 April 2021 and confirmed for 2026/27 by the Scottish Budget 2026/27 announcement.
 The rates are set by Scottish Statutory Instrument under LBTT(S)A 2013 s.24.